patridge/TwinToolsForXamarin/README.md

 ### Toggling ViewModel/XAML

   * If your XAML file is called `View.xaml` then the View model _must_ be named `ViewVM.cs` or `ViewViewModel.cs`
-  * The files can all be in the same folder, or you can have the xaml in a `View` folder, and the VM's in a `ViewModel` folder
+  * The files can all be in the same folder, or you can have the XAML in a `View` folder, and the VM's in a `ViewModel` folder

 ### Go to unit test